Paralegal Studies Certificate (PLGC)

 This is an overview of the program.
 The course sequencing is meant to serve as a guideline for your semester planning.
 Please note that the scheduling of courses, program sequencing and curriculum are subject to change.

-Admission to the certificate program is limited to students that currently possess 30 semester hours of college credit, with grades of "C" or better for each course, of which 18 credits are distributed in at least three of the following acceptable General Education disciplines: English, Math, Science, Humanities and Social Science.
+Admission to the certificate program is limited to students that currently possess 30 semester hours of college credit, with grades of at least a “C” for each course, of which 18 credits are distributed in at least three of the following acceptable General Education disciplines: English, Math, Science, Humanities, and Social Science.
 The courses must be liberal arts credits and not technical.
-Admission is conditional.
+Admission is

 Students will gain an understanding of what paralegals can accomplish, as well as the limitations imposed by the unauthorized practice of law statute.
 Paralegals may not provide legal services directly to public except as permitted by law.
 An internship is available to provide students with practical experience in the paralegal field.